Cubs vs. Marlins Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has put up 32 hits with six doubles, a triple, seven home runs and 11 walks.
-He has driven in 18 runs with six stolen bases.
+- Cody Bellinger has 33 hits with seven doubles, a triple, seven home runs, 11 walks and 18 RBI.
+He's also stolen six bases.

 Bellinger Recent Games